panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-checkbox-custom-check-values-forked-jwei9o?file=/src/App.vue)

-Initially, the `white` radio option is selected because the `color` ref is initialized with `white`.
+Initially, the `White` radio option is selected because the `color` ref is initialized with `white`.

 Click on any other T-shirt color, and the `color` ref value changes according to the selected color.

-`value` attribute of the radio is bindable (aka you can use `:value`).
+`value` attribute of the radio is bindable: you can use `:value`.
 That is helpful when the list of options comes from an array, for example:

 ```vue {12}
 <script setup>